derrekchow/annovate/README.md

 # Annovate ✍️ 💻 ✍️
 A real-time collaborative annotation tool built on top of [Annotator](http://annotatorjs.org/).
-Allows students to provide insant feedback to their professor on course content on the web through the use of annotations.
+Allows students to provide instant feedback to their professor on course content on the web through the use of annotations.

   - Students add categorical annotations as they read course content on the web
   - Professors view all student annotations on a given piece of content at once and can immediatly gauge the class's reception to the content